djalbat/reaction/README.md

 - `React.createClass`
 - `ReactDOM.render`
 - `setState` on JSX elements
-- React's now functional syntax for components.
+- React's now function syntax for components.
 See the Redux example application.

 These properties can be passed to the `React.createClass` method: